Sahibaan

 Sahibaan is a 1993 Indian Hindi-language romantic drama film directed by Ramesh Talwar.
 It features Rishi Kapoor, Sanjay Dutt and Madhuri Dixit in the lead roles.
-It marked Kapoor's third onscreen collaboration with Talwar after Doosra Aadmi (1977) and Zamana (1985) and second with Dutt as well after Hathyar (1989).
+It marked Kapoor's fourth onscreen collaboration with Talwar after Doosra Aadmi (1977), Duniya (1984) and Zamana (1985) and second with Dutt as well after Hathyar (1989).

-The film was a "Semi Hit" at the box office.
+There were many films before the one in 1993 based on the same folk story.
+Mirza Sahibaan in one such film.